akmaz/SpotifyProject/README.md

 Address of a website being tested: https://www.spotify.com/uk/

-The test convers the header and the main content, without the footer.
+The test convers the header content.

 Screenshot of a wesbite being tested: